faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 only up to the HW.
 Additionally, if the condition `Min-ISR >= ISR` is not met, the watermark cannot advance.
 So even if message was published with `ack=0/1`, it is available for consumers when all ISR replicated up to that message offset and the number of ISR is at least Min-ISR.

+### How Kafka persists messages

+By default, the Kafka broker does not flush the data directly to the non-volatile disk storage.
+Except it stores the messages to the OS I/O memory - [page cache](https://en.wikipedia.org/wiki/Page_cache).
+This can be controlled via `flush.messages`.
+When set to `1` Kafka will flush every message batch to the disk and only then acknowledge it to the client.
+But then you can see significant [drop in performance](https://www.confluent.io/blog/kafka-fastest-messaging-system/#fsync).
+The recommendation it to leave the default config.
+That means that message confirmed by the leader (`acks=1`) is not necessarily written disk.
+The same applies for `acks=all` - all `ISR` replicas confirmed storing the message in the local OS page cache.

+// P10: TODO

+The OS will eventually flush the page cache when it becomes full.
+The same happens during the graceful OS shutdown.
+Because of this asynchronous flushing nature, the acknowledged, but not yet flushed messages can be lost when the broker experience a sudden failure.
+Leveraging the page cache provides lower response times and nice performance.
+But is it safe ?
+And why I'm talking about it during replication ?
+It turns out, that Kafka benefits from the asynchronous message flushing thanks to using strong replication protocol, providing safety without requiring fsync.

 ### Preferred leader and leader failover